-The evaluation team asserts that at least one "site visit cycle" should occur per CSSP and believes that site visits should be designed with pre and post virtual meetings.
+The evaluation team is committed to making at least one "site visit cycle" for each ABE-IG institution and believes that site visits should be designed to include pre- and post- virtual meetings.
 The purpose of the pre-site visit is to gather the necessary information to make the actual site visit effective and productive.
-The rubric to identify interventions will be utilized and site visit expectations with agendas will be established.
-In addition, efforts to evaluate the effectiveness of interventions will be discussed with technical assistance.
-The site visit will include a presentation by the host institution of their program, observations of interventions to the extent possible; a question and answer session with the CSSP evaluators; meetings with CSSP stakeholders will occur to determine and address their questions and concerns.
+The rubric to identify ABE-IG project aspects will be utilized and site visit expectations with agendas will be established.
+In addition, efforts to evaluate the effectiveness of the ongoing implementation of the ABE-IG project aspects will be discussed, with technical assistance provided for data collection and analysis.
+The site visit will include targeted observations, interviews, and focus groups of students, faculty, and counseling and administrative staff.
+In addition, there will be a question and answer session with the evaluators and meetings with stakeholders will occur to determine and address their questions and concerns.
 The post-site visit will also occur virtually and be used to convey constructive feedback, suggestions for practice, and another any other opportunity for technical assistance.
 See Attachment F-1.